|Unknown to most, except Mormons or Latter Day Saints, this quiet little town of Burlington, Wisconsin is not what it seems. While

 "Masons who visit the Temple Block in Salt Lake City are impressed by what they call the Masonic emblems displayed on the outside of the Mormon Temple.

-fellowship, the All-seeing eye, Alpha and Omega, and the beehive.
-Masonic writers tell us that the Mormon Temple ritual and their own are slightly similar in
+eye, Alpha and Omega, and the beehive.
+Masonic writers tell us that the Mormon Temple ritual and their own are slightly similar in some respects.

 Later in the same book, Mr. McGavin stated: